Updated April 2, 2021

 Fast Growing Trees also encourages customers to leave a review on a site called SiteJabber.com.
 Overall rating isn’t bad but there are 607 reviews rated 1 or 2 stars.
 A LOT of complaints over product quality.

-We noticed that there’s a fair amount of trees and some shrubs that only list a height.
+We noticed that almost all their trees and some shrubs only list a height.
 There’s no container size listed.
-As we discussed above, there could be a pretty big difference in the size of the roots system of a 3 to 4 foot tree depending whether it was in a 1-gallon or 3-gallon container.
+As we discussed above, there could be a pretty big difference in the size of the roots system of a 3 to 4 foot tree depending whether it was in a 1-quart, 1-gallon, 3-gallon or 5-gallon container.
 Those things matter.

 Fast-Growing-Trees.com boasts that they do not sell bare root but we’re guessing they remove the container & much of the dirt off some of the plants they ship.
 We’ve seen field pictures with burlap wrapped around the roots with what appears to be some sort of loose soil inside.
 We can not confirm that is what they are doing, just an educated guess.
 It would save them a lot on shipping costs if they remove the container and a lot of the dirt.